DangoWeb/CommTrackr/README.md

 ### access

 `access` can be used as an alternative to `role` for access control.
 It should contain numeric access levels.
-Use the `access` configuration to define which levels correspond to 'user', 'dev', and 'admin'.
+Use the `access` configuration to define which levels correspond to `'user'`, `'dev'`, and `'admin'`.

 Type: `Array`